IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 ### Resolving instance issues after external Docker container deletion

-**Problem**: When a Docker container is deleted externally (outside the extension), clicking **Create Db2 Instance** opens the **Update Db2 Instance** window that may display no data or behave unexpectedly due to the missing container.
+**Problem**: When a Docker container is deleted externally (outside the extension), clicking **Update Db2 Instance** opens the **Update Db2 Instance** window that may display no data or behave unexpectedly due to the missing container.

 **Solution**:
 To resolve this, complete the following steps: